iota-community/layerzero-oft-v2-utils/README_OFT_setup.md

 The OFTAdapter or OFT needs to be set with the remote peer which includes:

 - OFT Solidity contract address if on EVM or OFT Move package ID if on MoveVM
+  - !! need to perform [deployment and setup](https://github.com/iota-community/layerzero-move-oft-v2-utils) on the dest chain !!

 - EID of the remote chain

 Needed input params: